 The new approach to homelessness, adopted in many communities and backed by Republicans and Democrats in Congress and the past two Administrations, has already shown remarkable results.
 In the four years after annual Point-in-Time counts of homeless people began in early 2005, the number of Americans homeless on a given night dropped from 763,000 people to 643,000, a decrease of 16 percent.
 Perhaps even more remarkable, during the following period of economic difficulty homelessness continued to decline, albeit more slowly, even as unemployment skyrocketed over 10 percent and more Americans had trouble affording their own housing.

 As jobs become more available over the coming years, the tools are in place to return to the rapid progress of 2005-2009.
 The possibilities are most hopeful for veterans of military service.
 Veterans have for many years been overrepresented among the homeless population.
 Now, however, homelessness among veterans is declining rapidly, because of investments in the new approach by the Department of Veterans Affairs and Congress.
-The primary rapid re-housing program for homeless veterans recently increased by $200 million, bringing all parts of the solution to scale, and homelessness among veterans can be put to a quick end with a strong local push.
+The primary rapid re-housing program for homeless veterans recently increased, bringing all parts of the solution to scale, and homelessness among veterans can be put to a quick end with a strong local push.
 With similar investment, similar results are attainable for other groups of vulnerable homeless people – those with severe disabilities, young children, and unaccompanied youth.
 No American deserves to be homeless, and America does not deserve to have a homelessness problem.
 Fortunately, the tools are available to solve its homelessness problem for good.